nturpin0/OutputKit/docs/GettingStarted.md

 ## Adding images and other media
 It's often useful to put any base64 encoded images/sounds and other big/reused items in dictionary at the top of your shortcut, and it keeps the text window clear of long strings.
 So when it comes to adding an image you can just type it's name.
 Copy and paste the strings into a Dictionary or the Shortcut [Asset Builder](https://routinehub.co/shortcut/1760) can be used to add Base 64 Encoded items as a text json string, just like OutputKit.

+## Building a html template
+If your starting with the OutputKit Template youve already have an html template and wont need to do this unless you want to use ???

+To build a html template you can use the OutputKit Build tool.